shantoroy/shantoroy.github.io/_posts/2023-01-25-add-a-drop-down-filter-in-Grafana.md

 toc: false
 toc_label: "Table of Contents"
 toc_icon: "heart"
 excerpt: "I have been managing the backend of an IoT project to handle data and show statuses via Grafana dashboard.
-In this tutorial, I write a step-by-step tutorial on how to create a new drop-down menu/filter so that I can select a device and show stas of that one only.
+In this tutorial, I write a step-by-step tutorial on how to create a new drop-down menu/filter (Query Variable) so that I can select a device and show stas of that one only.
 My comprehensive tutorial explains how to use PostgreSQL table columns to create grafana filters that will transform the way we visualize and analyze our data."
 ---